colknives/Item-Crud-API/readme.md

 ## Introduction

-This project is a simple API where you can manage items which uses Lumen, a laravel framework for microservices and API
+This project is a simple API where you can manage to do list items which uses Lumen, a laravel framework for microservices and API

 ## Server Requirements